 The Retired Pack has been in existence since 2002, when the 1993 litter was systematically tested for weakness.
-The instigators of those testing behaviors were Shadow and Malik, the artic wolves who were born on May 8, 2000.
+The instigators of those testing behaviors were Shadow and Malik, the arctic wolves who were born on May 8, 2000.
 Testing is a natural process that occurs in the wild as well as in captivity.
 The difference is that in the wild, wolves have the freedom to leave their pack or disperse.
 In captivity, managers have to make that decision for the wolves.
 So, we maintain a retired pack when those aging wolf decisions need to be made.
-The original Retired Pack of MacKenzie, Lakota and Lucas have all passed on.
+The original Retired Pack of Mackenzie, Lakota and Lucas have all passed on.
 Malik passed on March 22, 2014, and Shadow on July 2, 2014.

 Even though the Retired Pack is not directly on public display, (the whole idea of retirement is to get some relief from the sights and sounds of a busy exhibit), we continue to have wolf log postings, YouTube footage, Webinars and a webcam positioned in one of the three retired enclosures.

-For those of you who would like to honor or help support Grizzer, Luna, or any of the past or present ambassador wolves, please consider a gift to the Wolf Care Fund in their honor.
+For those of you who would like to honor or help support Grizzer, Luna, Aidan or any of the past or present ambassador wolves, please consider a gift to the Wolf Care Fund in their honor.
 This fund goes directly to the continued care of current and future ambassadors.